Bryn Mawr Family Lawyer Discusses Name Changes for Adults and Children

-Any time someone wants to change his or her name, and the change is not due to a marriage or divorce, that person must file a petition with the court to seek permission for the name change.
-Due to a risk of fraud and the fear that some individuals may try to change their names to avoid creditors or other liabilities, the courts have discretion on whether or not to grant the requested name change.
-The courts also have discretion to deny a requested name change if it would lead to difficulty with identification or if the change has an offensive connotation.
+Any time that someone wants to change their name, and the change is not due to a marriage or divorce, that person must file a petition with the court to seek permission for the name change.
+Due to a risk of fraud and the fear that some individuals may try to change their name to avoid creditors or criminal penalties, the court has discretion on whether or not to grant the requested name change.
+The court also has discretion to deny a requested name change if it would lead to difficulty with identification or if the requested name has an offensive connotation.
 For adults, the standard that the court follows is whether the name change comports “with good sense, common decency and fairness to all concerned and to the public.”
 Petition of Falcucci, 50 A.2d 200 (Pa.
 1947).
+There are few other parameters that the court must consider when deciding a petition to change the name of an adult.

 When a child’s name is at issue, however, the standard that the court must follow is whether the name change is in the child’s best interest.
 In re: Grimes, 609 A.2d 158 (Pa.
 1992).
-For example, the court will consider the bonds between the child and his or her parents, whether a particular name carries any social stigma or respect within the child’s community, and the child’s understanding of the implications of the name change.
-The burden to prove that a name change is in the child’s best interest is on the party proposing the name change.
+The burden of proving that a name change is in the child’s best interest is on the party proposing the name change.
+The court will consider the bonds between the child and his or her parents, whether a particular name carries any social stigma or respect within the child’s community, and the child’s understanding of the implications of the name change.
+A parent’s desire to share a name with his or her child, in and of itself, is not enough to meet the burden of proving that it is in the child’s best interest to change their name.

 About Vetrano | Vetrano & Feinman LLC